maxns/atomstr/hooks/CredoIngestArticle.spec.md

 5. Authentication is handled via backend keys in headers
 6. The response includes comprehensive AI analysis results when successful
 7. Articles are only persisted if they match configured topics of interest
-8. **Topic Tags**: Hashtags from `topicHashTags` are added as "t" tags with "#" stripped
+8. **Tag Replacement**: The root `tags` array from the API response replaces all existing "t" tags on the event.
 9. **AI Assist Tags**: Complete analysis results are embedded as JSON in "alt" tags:
    - `aiAssist:get-features` - complete getFeatures analysis (always included)
    - `aiAssist:unbait` - complete unbait analysis (when clickbait detected)
 10. JSON embedding preserves all analysis data without creating custom schemas
 11. Tag deduplication prevents adding tags that already exist on the event
-12. Both "t" and "alt" tag types follow standard Nostr tag format: `[type, key, value]`
+12. Both "t" and "alt" tag types follow standard Nostr tag format: `
-13. The hook provides detailed logging for debugging and monitoring